Lorraine Bracco: 1974–1989: Rise to prominence

 Bracco moved to France in 1974, where she became a fashion model for Jean-Paul Gaultier.
 She lived there for about a decade.
 While still modeling, Bracco was approached by Marc Camoletti, who offered her a major role in the film adaptation of one of his plays, Duos sur canapé (1979).
 Bracco did not imagine that she could be an actress, and initially refused.
 She eventually made the film, but found the experience "boring" and her performance "terrible."
 Nevertheless, she played supporting roles in two other French films "for the money."

 After one of her friends suggested that she might enjoy acting if she took some training, she took seminars with John Strasberg.
 Although she loved the lessons, she was still unsure of her talents.
 During the 1980s, she worked as a disc jockey for Radio Luxembourg.
 She also appeared as Paul Guilfoyle's hostage in the first season of the series Crime Story, in the episode "Hide and Go Thief".
 Her sister Elizabeth played a coffee shop waitress in the series pilot.

 Eventually, Italian director and novelist Lina Wertmüller gave Bracco a small part in the film Camorra.
 "She dressed me up like an Italian woman of no means.
 A street woman clad in disheveled clothes, hair unkempt and all that, and threw me on the set.
 She was so creative.
 I mean, Lina accentuated my eyes with dark make-up, the way Sophia Loren used to appear in those epic roles in the '60s.
 And talk about talent.
 She's so bright and perceptive.
 I mean, she's just fantastic.
 And yes, I learned a lot from her.
 She's a master of her profession, and I've been blessed not only with her, but also with so many masters," recounted Bracco to Daniel Simone during a 2007 interview.
 The experience inspired Bracco to pursue acting.

 1990–2007: Goodfellas and The Sopranos

 Bracco received her big career break when she was offered the role of mobster wife Karen Hill in the Martin Scorsese directed crime drama Goodfellas (1990).
-Her performance earned her an Academy Award nomination for Best Supporting Actress and a Golden Globe nomination for Best Supporting Actress – Motion Picture.
+Her performance earned her Academy Award and Golden Globe Award nominations for Best Supporting Actress.
 She won the Los Angeles Film Critics Association Award for Best Supporting Actress and the Chicago Film Critics Association Award for Best Supporting Actress.
 Her other films include Someone to Watch Over Me (1987), Switch (1991), Medicine Man (1992), Radio Flyer (1992), Hackers (1995), The Basketball Diaries (1995), and Riding in Cars with Boys (2001).